TUM-Dev/gocast/docs/docs/chat.md

 ### Chat Polls

-With a click on the `Create Poll`-Button a poll can be created!
+A click on `Create Poll` at the bottom of the chat opens a dialog.
 The form is very intuitive.
+If additional answers are needed, press ``+`` to add another option.

 ![Poll form](chat-img/polls.png)

-To add another answer-option, press ``+``.

 If closed, the result will be nicely depicted with a graph at the top of the chat: